-PC Gaming peripheral makers are going to have to step up their game, as SteelSeries proves for the third time in under a year that it knows how to make a nearly unbeatable gaming mouse.
+All the PC gaming peripheral manufacturers are going to have to kick it up a notch, as SteelSeries has again proved that it knows how to make a nearly perfect gaming mouse.

-At the time of writing, the SteelSeries Sensei 310 and Rival 600 both sit at the top of our rankings for best gaming mice.
-And, after spending some time with the Rival 310, it’s safe to say that SteelSeries is the company to beat when it comes to gaming mice, because the Rival 310 joins its siblings at the front of the pack.
+At the time of this writing, both the SteelSeries Sensei 310 and Rival 500 are at the top of our rankings.
+And, after spending a lot of time with the SteelSeries Rival 310, we have to say that SteelSeries is the name to beat when it comes to gaming mice.

 The Rival 310 has a simple, clean design.
 And, it has just about everything one should expect from a gaming mouse: two main buttons, a clickable scroll wheel, two thumb buttons, and a CPI switch.
 There’s even two zones of RGB lighting, with the SteelSeries logo and the scroll wheel both being independently lit.
 However, the light is purely aesthetic, as it can’t be set to reflect CPI settings or in-game statistics.

-Matte black plastic covers most of the mouse, with a gray silicone used for the side grips and scroll wheel.
-While much of the mouse’s form is smooth curves, a few areas have sudden angle changes that add a little aggression into the aesthetic.
-But, even those angles are rounded off to keep comfortable.
-The plastic is described by SteelSeries as “Fingerprint Resistant” and does a shockingly good job of hiding palm sweat or finger grease.
+Most of the mouse is covered in this matte black plastic, with a gray silicone used for the side grips and scroll wheel.
+While the SteelSeries Rival 310’s form is mostly smooth curves there are a few spots that have sudden angle changes that add a bit of aggression into the design.
+But,even those angles are rounded off to keep comfortable.
+The plastic is described by SteelSeries as ‘Fingerprint Resistant’ and does a great job at hiding unsightly palm sweat and finger grease.